Chart Color Schemes

 Peakhurst - Lugarno hosts an older demographic, ranking in the top quartile nationwide

 The median age in Peakhurst - Lugarno is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's 38 years.
-The 75-84 age group comprises 7.6% of the population, compared to Greater Sydney's percentage, while the 25-34 cohort makes up 10.2%.
-According to post-2021 Census data, the 15 to 24 age group has increased from 12.3% to 13.1%, and the 45 to 54 cohort has decreased from 13.4% to 12.7%.
-By 2041, population forecasts indicate substantial demographic changes for Peakhurst - Lugarno.
-The 75 to 84 age group is projected to grow by 52%, adding 831 people and reaching a total of 2,429 from the current 1,597.
-Notably, the combined 65+ age groups will account for 83% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.
+The 75-84 age group constitutes 7.6%, compared to Greater Sydney, while the 25-34 cohort comprises 10.2%.
+Post-2021 Census data shows the 15 to 24 age group grew from 12.3% to 13.1%, but the 45 to 54 cohort declined from 13.4% to 12.7%.
+By 2041, population forecasts indicate substantial demographic changes.
+The 75-84 group is expected to grow by 51%, reaching 2,429 people from 1,604.
+Notably, the combined 65+ age groups will account for 85% of total population growth, reflecting Peakhurst - Lugarno's aging demographic profile.
+Conversely, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.